Swapping on Testnet

 Electrum

-Download Electrum from the official site (opens in a new tab) and then start the wallet with the --testnet flag.
+Download Electrum from the official site (opens in a new tab) and then start the wallet in testnet mode.

 ./electrum --testnet